thinktwice13/go-architecture-example/README.md

 - When different features have different technical requirements or complexities
 - For teams with full-stack developers responsible for entire features

-## Key Implementation Differences
-### Todos
-- [ ] Error handling
-- [ ] Dependency injection
-- [ ] Domain events
-- [ ] Testing
-- [ ] Command/Query handling

 ## Prerequisites
-- Go 1.19 or later
+- Go 1.24 or later
 - Make (optional, for convenience)

 ### Building and Running

 To run implementations change to the respective directory and run `go run .`:

-The servers runs on http://localhost:8080
+The servers is on http://localhost:8080.

-## API Endpoints

 All implementations expose identical API endpoints:

-- `POST /` - Upload a document
+- `POST /documents` - Upload a document
-- `GET /{id}` - Get document details
+- `GET /documents/:id` - Get document details
-- `GET /{id}/status` - Get processing status
-- `POST /{id}/process` - Manually trigger processing

-## Testing
+## [TODO] Testing

 Each implementation includes examples of:

-- Unit tests: Testing business logic in isolation
+- Unit test
-- Integration tests: Testing repository interactions
+- Integration test
-- E2E tests: Testing API endpoints
+- E2E test

 Run tests with: